T20 Blast returns after Hundred hiatus

 Tuesday: Chester-le-Street, 18:30 BST

-First up are North Group runners-up Yorkshire 'at home' to 2009 T20 winners Sussex, who finished third in South Group.
+First up are North Group runners-up Yorkshire against 2009 T20 winners Sussex, who finished third in the South Group.

 They have met twice before in the T20.
-Sussex won their quarter-final tie in 2007 but the Tykes beat them in the semi in Cardiff on Finals Day in 2012.
+Sussex won their quarter-final tie in 2007, but the Tykes beat them in the semi in Cardiff on Finals Day five years later.

 This is the third quarter-final to be staged at Chester-le-Street in four years - and the hosts are yet to win one.

-In 2018, Durham lost to Sussex.
-Then, in 2019, Lancashire, forced to decamp to County Durham as their Old Trafford home was also being used for a Test match, were beaten by eventual winners Essex.
+In 2018, Durham lost to Sussex and a year later Lancashire - forced to decamp as their Old Trafford home was also being used for a Test match - were beaten by eventual winners Essex.

-Nine years on from their only ever appearance at Finals Day, Yorkshire are without New Zealand paceman Lockie Ferguson following his positive Covid test but they do have England leg-spinner Adil Rashid, the world-ranked number four bowler in T20.
+Nine years on from their only appearance at Finals Day, Yorkshire are without New Zealand paceman Lockie Ferguson following his positive Covid test, but do have England spinner Adil Rashid, the world-ranked number four bowler in T20.

-As well as the returning Jordan, Mills and Garton, Sussex have teenage spinner Archie Lenham and Delray Rawlins from that victorious Brave squad to squeeze in, as well as Afghanistan spinner Rashid Khan, the world T20 number three, who played two group games before his Hundred stint with Trent Rockets.
+As well as the returning Jordan, Mills and Garton, Sussex have teenage spinner Archie Lenham and Delray Rawlins from that victorious Brave squad to squeeze in.
+So too Afghanistan spinner Rashid Khan, the world T20 number three, who played two group games before his Hundred stint with Trent Rockets.

-That in addition to a Sussex attack already including South African David Wiese and ex-England Test and one-day international all-rounder Ravi Bopara, now nine games short of being only the fifth player to clock up 400 T20 career appearances.
+The Sussex attack already includes South African David Wiese and all-rounder Ravi Bopara, who is now nine games short of being only the fifth player to clock up 400 T20 career appearances.

 In the group games, three of which were rain abandonments, Mills (seven), Jordan (six) and Garton (five) all played regularly.
-But in the only two result games in which all three played together, Sussex won with at least 22 balls to spare.
+But in the only two games in which all three played together and there was a result, Sussex won with at least 22 balls to spare.

 Notts Outlaws v Hampshire Hawks